MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/test-sdk-integration.md

 Imagine you have an application that needs to write a new document to Cosmos DB _if_ all the information is submitted and verified.
 If an empty form is submitted or the information doesn't match the expected format, the application shouldn't enter the data.

-Cosmos DB is used as an example however the concepts apply to most of the Azure SDKs for JavaScript.
-The following simple function captures this functionality:
+Cosmos DB is used as an example, however the concepts apply to most of the Azure SDKs for JavaScript.
+The following function captures this functionality:

 :::code language="TypeScript" source="~/../node-essentials/unit-testing/src/mock-function/lib/insert.ts":::